 How do you know when seniors need speech therapy?

-Some families may seek out speech therapy for elderly relatives with more minor symptoms like anxiety speaking around others and stuttering issues.
+Some families may seek out speech therapy for relatives with more minor symptoms like anxiety speaking around others and stuttering issues.

 It is also possible for the aging process to cause loosening of the vocal chords and weakening of the larynx muscles which makes speech difficult.

-Your senior relative may need speech therapy if they exhibit any of the following:
+You or your loved one may need speech therapy if they exhibit any of the following:

 - Difficulty responding to others or asking for things